elbakai/dashku-dev-guide/README.md

     # Serve this client on the root URL
     ss.http.route '/', (req, res) -> res.serveClient 'main'

 The line above tell's SocketStream's wrapper around Node's HTTP API to serve a specific client called 'main'.
-The serveClient function is appended to the HTTP Response object by SocketStream, and you'll notice that the value 'main' matches the name of the client we specified earlier on in the app.coffe file.
+The serveClient function is appended to the HTTP Response object by SocketStream, and you'll notice that the value 'main' matches the name of the client we specified earlier on in the app.coffee file.

 __Session Storage__